nisaacson/number-string-representation/README.md

 # Number String Representation

 Module to take an float amount and convert it to a string representation.
-For example if you have the number 2523.04, this module will convert 2523.04 to "Two thousand five hundred twenty-three and 04/100 dollars"
+For example if you have the number `2523.04`, this module will convert `2523.04` to `"Two thousand five hundred twenty-three and 04/100 dollars"`

 # Installation